About the UNA-China

 2. Participation in activities of the UN and international NGOs

 UNA-China actively participates in the work of the World Federation of United Nations Associations (WFUNA) and leaders of UNA-China have been the member of the WFUNA Executive Committee.
-Ms. ZHANG Dan, Vice-President and Director-General of UNA-China, is the current member of the WFUNA Executive Committee.
+Ms. HU Wenli, Vice-President and Director-General of UNA-China, is the current member of the WFUNA Executive Committee.
 In addition, UNA-China attended international conferences such as the Annual NGO Meeting of the DGC of the UN, the Annual Meeting of the Academic Council on the United Nations System (ACUNS), the BRICS Civil Society Forum, the G20 Civil Society Conference, the Asia-Europe People’s Forum, and the East Asian Forum on the UN Peacekeeping Operations etc.

 UNA-China has established a regional exchange mechanism with UN research institutions from Japan and the ROK.
 UNA-China, UNA-Japan and UNA-ROK hold the Trilateral Presidents’ Meeting and the Youth Forum in rotation.
 China Academic Network for UN Studies (CANUNS), Japan Association of UN Studies (JAUNS) and Korean Academic Council on the UN System (KACUNS) take turns to host the East Asian Seminar on the UN System.